Etiene-abasi/DarkMakerOfc-Queen-Elisa-Md-V2/README.md

 1. Fork This Repository
 2. Update [settings.js]()
 3. Uplode session.json file
-4. Make acount on railway , heroku , mogenius or koyeb
+4. Make acount on your host
 5. Connect Your Repository to your web host site
 6. [ Watch Video]()
 #